 - J-STAGE Data: evidence data platform for Japan’s learned society publishing

 - Tips for engaging your researchers in open data sharing practices- practical guidance from – the University of Pretoria

 - Tips for how to engage your researchers in open data sharing practices

 - How open data can help validate research and combat scientific misinformation

-Join the webinar for the 2022 State of Open Data Report
+Watch the on-demand webinar for the 2022 State of Open Data Report

 Find out the latest on researchers’ attitudes toward and practices of open data in the seventh installment of the State of Open Data survey and report.